Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is

 Key Product Features

 Well now we have the opportunity to include lots of bullet point features about our product.
 It’s recommended that you have 5 or more points in your listing.
-The official character limit is 1000 chars.
+The official character limit is 1000 characters.

-- Put yourself in the shoes of the customer, what do they want to know?
-Why should they buy your product over the competitors?
-Remember to add value!"

-"Do you spend a big chunk of time creating your Amazon product listing?
-How much time do you spend ensuring it is

-Key Product Features

-Well now we have the opportunity to include lots of bullet point features about our product.
-It’s recommended that you have 5 or more points in your listing.
-The official character limit is 1000 chars.

 - Put yourself in the shoes of the customer, what do they want to know?
 Why should they buy your product over the competitors?
 Remember to add value!